JohnnyJayJay/compatre/README.md

 [issues section](https://github.com/johnnyjayjay/compatre/issues) of this repository.

 ## Agent Setup
 Setting up the agent is fairly easy.
-Head over to the [agent builds](./agent-build) and download the latest jar file from there.
+Head over to the [releases](/releases) and download the latest `all` jar file from there.
 Now place the file somewhere near your server jar, e.g. in the `lib` directory of your Minecraft server directory.

 Now add the the agent to your JVM arguments when starting the server: